asd-noor/webmarks/README.md

 # Webmarks

-A minimal Chrome extension that replaces the new tab page with a clean bookmark manager.
+A minimal Chrome/Brave extension that replaces the new tab page with a clean bookmark manager.

 ## Features